This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Identification and Distinction

-You’ll need to look for specific head shapes and scale patterns to correctly identify green and yellow snakes in your area.
+You’ll need to examine specific scale patterns and color variations to correctly identify these deadly green and yellow snakes in the wild.

 Visual Identification Tips